learn-co-curriculum/java-inheritance_constructors/README.md

 ## Calling superclass constructors with arguments

 The no-args constructors initialize the fields to their default values.
-Let's update `Person` to add a constructor with parameters so we can initialize the fields to specific values.
+Let's update `Person` to add a constructor with parameters to initialize the fields to specific values.
 We'll add a print statement in the constructor as well just so we can see when it is called, versus the no-args constructor.
 Defining multiple constructors is an example of **method overloading**,